- Asked by: Brian Adam, MSP for Aberdeen North, Scottish National Party

 Answered by Robert Brown on 6 December 2005

-To ask the Scottish Executive how much each local authority will receive from the Changing Children’s Services Fund in 2006-07.
+To ask the Scottish Executive how much each local authority has received from the Changing Children’s Services Fund in each year since the inception of the fund.

 Answer